hashicorp/terraform-provider-google/website/docs/r/tpu_v2_vm.html.markdown

   (Optional)
   Allows the TPU node to send and receive packets with non-matching destination or source IPs.
 This is required if you plan to use the TPU workers to forward routes.

+* `queue_count` -
+  (Optional)
+  Specifies networking queue count for TPU VM instance's network interface.

+<a name="nested_network_configs"></a>The `network_configs` block supports:

+* `network` -
+  (Optional)
+  The name of the network for the TPU node.
+It must be a preexisting Google Compute Engine network.
+If none is provided, "default" will be used.

+* `subnetwork` -
+  (Optional)
+  The name of the subnetwork for the TPU node.
+It must be a preexisting Google Compute Engine subnetwork.
+If none is provided, "default" will be used.

+* `enable_external_ips` -
+  (Optional)
+  Indicates that external IP addresses would be associated with the TPU workers.
+If set to false, the specified subnetwork or network should have Private Google Access enabled.

+* `can_ip_forward` -
+  (Optional)
+  Allows the TPU node to send and receive packets with non-matching destination or source IPs.
+This is required if you plan to use the TPU workers to forward routes.

+* `queue_count` -
+  (Optional)
+  Specifies networking queue count for TPU VM instance's network interface.

 <a name="nested_service_account"></a>The `service_account` block supports: